Previous Tools: Microsoft Excel, Microsoft Project

 Project success can often be dictated by upfront planning.
-Most of Columbia’s projects are competitive negotiated general conditions and fees.
+Most of Columbia’s projects are competitively negotiated with general conditions and fees.
 That means working with the design team right from the beginning and using that pre-construction time to define the scope and the best-fit project team.
 “With Bridgit Bench, now we can start to forecast better,” said Gallant of Bridgit Bench’s forecasting dashboard, “We have the bigger picture.
 Whether we want to run a three-month, six-month, or full-year forecast, it’s all there for us.”

-“Running scenarios where we can actually run specific projects, like we’ve got 25 active projects and 10 pursuits, 3 of which are 95%, so I can factor them into my forecasting.
+“Running scenarios where we can actually run specific projects like we’ve got 25 active projects and 10 pursuits, 3 of which are 95%, so I can factor them into my forecasting.
 That’s priceless to be able to do that.”

 Shawn Gallant, VP of Corporate Development at Columbia Construction Co

 Gallant also pointed out the benefits of running scenarios with their active pursuits.
-“Running scenarios where we can actually run specific projects, like we’ve got 25 active projects and 10 pursuits, 3 of which are 95% so I can factor them into my forecasting.
+“Running scenarios where we can actually run specific projects like we’ve got 25 active projects and 10 pursuits, 3 of which are 95% so I can factor them into my forecasting.
 That’s priceless to be able to do that.
 Adversely, there might be 8 jobs that are 20% that we’re just doing some budget checks with people.
 We don’t want to factor those into the forecasting, so being able to run specific scenarios like that is important.”

 We look forward to seeing how the team at Columbia continues to evolve their workforce planning and empower their people.
 For more information about Bridgit Bench, feel free to take a quick tour, or book a demo with one of our experts.